 After 20 minutes stir them a couple of times and scrape any brown bits starting to form off the bottom of the pan.
 Set the timer and let them cook for another 15 minutes.
 Once they’ve been cooking for a total of 35 minutes add the sherry and scrape the bottom of the pan thoroughly.
 Stir them one more time and then let cook for another 10 – 20 minutes.
 Keep an eye on the onions as they continue to cook, they will go from partially golden brown like below to fully golden brown pretty quickly.

 Total cooking time is determined by what you want to do with them, and how hot your stovetop gets.
 I cook them for about 45 minutes, so on the lighter side for soups, dips and tarts.
-I cook them for about 50 – 60 minutes when I’m going to use them for burgers and sandwich or salad toppings.
+I cook them for about 50 – 60 minutes when I’m going to use them for burgers and sandwiches or salad toppings.

 If you want various degrees of doneness, remove some of the onions from the pan after about 45 minutes and let the rest keep cooking!